crysdelima/ys-challange/README.md

 ## The React App

-You can navigate to the `survey-front` folder, where are located the React app source files and run:
+You can navigate to the `survey-front` folder, where are located the React app source files and run (The app was built using `yarn` but you can use `npm` without problem.):

  - `yarn` to install dependencies
  - `yarn start` to run development server